 The Plan: An Unprecedented Investment

-The Ricketts family will invest $500 million into the project, which will take five off-seasons to complete.
-The restoration will create approximately 2,100 jobs and generate $1.2 billion in net new revenue to the local economy over the next 30 years, as well as provide benefits to the neighborhood.
-It will preserve the third largest tourist attraction in the State of Illinois and ensure future generations of Cubs fans can enjoy the great tradition of baseball at Wrigley Field.
-All without a single penny of direct dollars from existing taxes.
+The Ricketts family will invest $500 million into the project, which will take four off-seasons to complete.
+The project will create approximately 2,100 jobs and generate $1.2 billion in net new revenue to the local economy over the next 30 years, as well as provide benefits to the neighborhood.
+It will preserve one of the top tourist attractions in the State of Illinois and ensure future generations of Cubs fans can enjoy the great tradition of baseball at Wrigley Field – all without asking taxpayers to subsidize the project.